What is Coinbase?

 Coinbase Referal Code

-Use our Coinbase referral code link and earn $5 in Bitcoin when you place your first trade on Coinbase.
+Use our Coinbase referral code link and earn $10 in Bitcoin when you buy or sell $100 on Coinbase.
 From there you’ll be able to earn even more free crypto with Coinbase Earn just for learning about different cryptocurrencies that trade on Coinbase.
 For even more savings, make sure to set up a Coinbase Pro account too.

-In summary, using the Coinbase referral code, taking part in Coinbase Earn, and using Coinbase Pro will help you save at Coinbase.
-From there you can also take advantage of Coinbase’s Pro’s volume-based discount and using limit orders will help you maximize your savings.
+In summary, using the Coinbase referral code, taking part in Coinbase Earn, and using Coinbase advanced trading will help you save at Coinbase.
+From there you can also take advantage of Coinbase’s volume-based discount and using limit orders will help you maximize your savings.

 About Coinbase the Company